(Market Hall / April 20-22, 2012)

 Bryan Dumas with Teye Guitar rep Vanessa Nicole.

 Touted as "the original guitar show," the Dallas International Guitar Festival returned to Market Hall in April 2012 to celebrate its 35th anniversary.
 Although I personally was unable to attend the shindig, my longtime friend and seasoned music pro Bryan Dumas did make it.
 And since he still owes me $25 from back in high school, he "agreed" to assume the responsibility of serving as an honorary "Show Biz Guru" correspondent and graciously offered to share some of his photos and observations...

 "Creativity and innovation is alive and well," Bryan commented during our phone conversation immediately following the show.
-And among the estimated 20,000 attendees, Bryan also noticed a larger than usual number of young people as well as female fans at this year's event.
+And among the estimated 20,000 attendees, he also noticed a larger than usual number of young people and female enthusiasts at this year's event.
 "They weren't merely wives, girlfriends or product spokes-models; they were fans," he added.

-One of Bryan's favorite hangouts this year was at the Warrior Instruments booth.
-Creating custom, hand-crafted electric guitars and basses, the Georgia-based company's endorsees include legendary rock guitarist Rick Derringer and the Ft.
+One of Bryan's favorite hangouts this year was the Warrior Instruments booth.
+Creating custom, hand-crafted electric guitars and basses, the Georgia-based company's endorsees include legendary guitarist Rick Derringer and the Ft.
 Worth, Texas "outlaw southern rocker" Glitter Rose.
-Warrior chief J. Dran truly "wowed" Bryan with a special creation this year – the "Jesus guitar."

 |The Warrior "Jesus guitar" presented Bryan with one of two show-related "wow" moments.|